axelhahn/bash_colorfunctions/docs/20_Getting_started.md

 . $( dirname $0 )/color.class.sh || exit 1
 ```

+Keep in mind that this method is unhandy to update the *color.class.sh*.

 ### Start coloring

 Let's start with echo of a colored text: